Derived induction and restriction theory: Analysis of the spectral sequences

 If we are only interested in the underlying \emph{variety} of $E_G^*(X)$, we can make a further simplification.
 Consider the functor

 defined in a similar fashion as in \eqref{bifunctorformula}.
 Given a family of subgroups $\sF$, we have a similar natural map

 We can also study the properties of this map.
-This recovers results in line with \cite{GS99}.
-Taking $E$ to be 2-periodic mod $p$ cohomology, we can recover results of \cite{Qui71b}. \begin{cor} Suppose that $E$ is a homotopy commutative $A_\infty$-algebra in $\GSpec$ and $E$ is $\sF$-nilpotent.
-Suppose that $\pi_0^G E$ is a noetherian ring and for any $H \leq G$, $\pi_k^H E$ is a finitely generated $\pi_0^G E$-module.
+This recovers \cite[Theorem 2.4]{GS99} for complex-oriented theories.
+Taking $E$ to be 2-periodic mod $p$ cohomology, we can recover \cite[Theorem 6.2]{Qui71b} (at least for finite $G$-CW complexes). \begin{cor} Suppose that $E$ is a homotopy commutative $A_\infty$-algebra in $\GSpec$ and $E$ is $\sF$-nilpotent.
+Suppose that $\pi_0^G E$ is a noetherian ring and for any $H \leq G$ and $k\in\mathbb{Z}$, $\pi_k^H E$ is a finitely generated $\pi_0^G E$-module.
 Then for any finite $G$-CW complex $X$, \eqref{endcompmap2} is a $\mathcal{V}$-isomorphism in the sense of \cite{GS99}.
 Moreover, the maps

 are isomorphisms when restricted to algebraically closed fields. \end{cor} \begin{proof} We observe that the edge maps

 in the associated Atiyah-Hirzebruch spectral sequences are $\mathcal{V}$-isomorphisms because each $X^H$ is a finite CW complex.
 Note that both sides are finitely generated $\pi_0^G E $-modules under our hypotheses, and the map is surjective with nilpotent kernel.
 Then the result follows from Quillen's work as in \Cref{prop:stratification} in view of \Cref{endformula}. \end{proof}